vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 }
 ```

-## How to reuse project’s webpack config?
+## How to reuse the project’s webpack config?

 See in [configuring webpack](Webpack.md#reusing-your-projects-webpack-config).

-## How to document styled components?
+## How to document styled-components?

-In order to document styled components you need to get them recognized by vue-docgen-api.
-Simplest way is to use extends:
+To document styled-components you need to get them recognized by vue-docgen-api.
+The simplest way is to use extends:

 ```js
 import styled from 'vue-styled-components'